spacekookie/website/content/blog/118_the_good_place.md

 The media we consume as people shapes us, and influences us in quite profound ways.
 The way we tell stories is symptomatic of how society perceives itself, and how people see themselves in society.
-Media that doesn't aknowledge the existence of society then and the suffering it brings will inevitably white-wash reality, and push this influence on anyone consuming it.
+Media that doesn't acknowledge the existence of society then and the suffering it brings will inevitably white-wash reality, and push this influence on anyone consuming it.